 - Paid family leave

 We'll look at a few of these sought-after benefits in more detail in the sections below.

 Health benefits for employees

 Employers now have more employee health benefit options today than ever before.
-We’ll look at a few common health benefits in more detail.
+We'll look at a few common health benefits you can offer your employees.

 Traditional group health insurance

 Many organizations offer traditional group health insurance to their employees.
 However, recent cost increases and the growth of healthcare consumerism have pushed some employers toward more personalized health benefits.